LAST7/LastBlog/source/_posts/nju-pa-3.md

 ## `5000 Bytes == 8.0K` ?

-- When I was checking the size of the file being taken into `fsimg`, I found a strange thing that:
+- When I was checking the size of the file being taken into `fsimg`, I encountered a strange thing that:

     ```bash
     $ du -h fsimg/share/files/num